 Stratigraphic correlation between holes at Site U1588 was accomplished using Correlator software (version 4.0.1).
 Tie points were established using MS from the Whole-Round Multisensor Logger (WRMSL) as well as NGR.
-A splice was constructed from 0 to 366 m CCSF-B using four holes (U1588A-U1588D).
+A splice was constructed from 0 to 366 m core composite depth below seafloor, Method B (CCSF-B) using four holes (U1588A-U1588D).
 The drilling and correlation strategies were unique at this site due to the severely expanded cores.
 A mixture of APC, full-advanced XCB, and half-advanced XCB coring was used for different levels of core expansion at each hole.
-Instead of the CSF-A scale, the CSF-B scale was used for correlation.
+Instead of the CSF-A scale, the CSF-B scale was used for correlation, producing the CCSF-B composite depth scale.
 Considering the high-quality XCB cores and the high sedimentation rate at this site, the composite section was nearly complete with only one possible small gap.